Sekseli3/Stock-Prediction-Python/README.md

 ## Results

 training loss for LSTM was 0.75 and the result plot can be found in root of project in the PNG file.

+## PDF
+Full report of project in StockPredict.pdf